gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 ## Overview

 A _latch_ or _flip-flop_ (a.k.a. _bistable multivibrator_) is a digital circuit which is able to store a single "bit" of information.
+They are are key component in _sequential logic_ (logic which depends not only on the present state on the inputs, but also past information).
 It has two stable states (representing a digital `1` or `0`), and they can be made to change state by manipulating digital inputs.
 Hence they are also called _bistable multivibrators_ (two stable states). **Latches and flip-flops form the basic storage element in sequential logic**.
 This page assumes a working knowledge of digital gates such as AND gates, OR gates, e.t.c.
 See the [Gates page](/electronics/circuit-design/digital-logic/gates/) if you want to get up to speed on those first!

 The typical distinction between latch and a flip-flop is: